Industrial Marketing: The 5 Most Common Mistakes

 The wrong goal

-For some entrepreneurs, everything revolves around marketing, including how new products and services are developed.
-Some entrepreneurs even often use the word marketing as a synonym for ‘promotion’.
 As an industrial marketing company, If we ask the management or the sales department of the average industrial company why they use marketing, we often get the answer: 'to increase our brand awareness'.

 A common mistake made by tech companies is getting started with marketing with the wrong goal in mind.
 They know the general marketing principles for B2C and B2B and use them as a starting point.
 This approach is taken in order to create as much ‘visibility’ as possible and to reach as many people as possible.